DataDog/documentation/content/en/logs/guide/identify-and-exclude-noisy-logs.md

 To generate a new log-based metric based on your log pattern, go to the Logs Configuration page of your Datadog account and select the [Generate Metrics tab][9], then the **New Metric+** button.

 1. Under Define Query, input the search query you got from the pattern in step 2.
-2. Select the field you would like to track: Select `*` to generate a count of all logs matching your query or enter a log attribute (e.g., `@network.bytes_written`) to aggregate a numeric value and create its corresponding count, min, max, sum, and avg aggregated metrics.
+2. Select the field you would like to track: Select `*` to generate a count of all logs matching your query or enter a measure (e.g., `@duration`) to aggregate a numeric value and create its corresponding count, min, max, sum, and avg aggregated metrics.
 3. Add dimensions to group by: Select log attributes or tag keys to apply to the generated log-based metric to transform them into [tags][10] following the `<KEY>:<VALUE>` format.
 Log-based metrics are considered [custom metrics][11].
 Avoid grouping by unbounded or extremely high cardinality attributes like timestamps, user IDs, request IDs, or session IDs to avert impacting your billing.
 4. Name your metric: Log-based metric names must follow the [naming metric convention][12].